Find Trade Colleges

 Is There Job Demand for Sheet Metal Workers?

 In the United States, there were 138,900 jobs for Sheet Metal Worker in 2016.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 12,000 new jobs for Sheet Metal Worker by 2026.
-Due to new job openings and attrition, there will be an average of 16,200 job openings in this field each year.
+The BLS estimates 16,200 yearly job openings in this field.

 undefined